 By Roxane Assaf

 But is this a case for the FBI or the INS?
 Conyers posed the question in several ways.
 In his Jan.
 3 letter to Attorney General John Ashcroft and the INS, Conyers asked for the names of those who were permitted to attend Haddad’s hearing.
-“I tried to go into the courtroom,” he explained to the Washington Report, “but I wasn’t permitted.
+“I tried to go into the courtroom,” he explained to the Washington Report on Middle East Affairs, “but I wasn’t permitted.
 After getting through a number of barriers, I got to the door, and they said my name wasn’t on the list.”